nathanmarz/cascalog/README.markdown

 1. Automatically drops fields when they're no longer needed to minimize amount of data pushed around
 2. Auto-combiners - operations like min, max, count, sum are aggregated map-side in preparation for actual aggregation when possible
+3. Filters data as early as possible within a query definition

 # TODO